jpee1420/philippine-map-data-visualizer/README.md

-# 🗺️ Vue 3 + Leaflet + ECharts - Philippine Map Visualizer
+# 🗺️Philippine Map Data Visualizer

 A powerful visualization framework for Philippine data mapping with multi-level filtering, metric overlays, and data import from CSV, Excel, JSON, and Google Sheets.